peponi-paradise/C-Sharp/Coding convention/C# coding convention.md

 - Additional rules are following descriptions.
     - Try to avoid `Hungarian notation` : This is old-fashioned strategy.
 Modern IDEs could display types immediately
-    - Try to avoid abbreviation : If it is well-known word, consider to use but present it as Capital.
+    - Try to avoid abbreviation : It will be allowed if it is well-known word.
+Consider to present it as PascalCase.
-        - ex : `TCP`, `HTTP`, `UDP`...
+        - ex : `Tcp`, `Http`, `Udp`...
         - ex : Use `MultiThreadExtension` than `MTE`
     - _Don't use_ redundant meanings in names : Using them is meaningless.
         - ex